Tree-Based Ordered Multicasting

 Tech ID: 10197 / UC Case 2000-384-0

-Multicast communication generalizes the unicast (point-to-point) and broadcast (one-to-all) communication models in computer networks to multipoint dissemination of messages.
-A source only needs to send packets once to the network interface and from there they are transparently replicated on their transmission paths to the receivers.
-This method is indispensable for high-volume data transfer applications, such as distributed software updates, newscasts, on-demand video, and telecollaboration systems.
-However, when the multicasting concept is adapted and deployed with IP multicast protocols in the Internet, those systems cannot provide reliable or order-preserving delivery of packets to a multicast group.
-As a result, there is no guarantee that all of the packets sent from a source to a group of receiving hosts are disseminated without error or that the consistency and coherence of the data has been preserved.
+Multicast communication generalizes the unicast (information sent from one point to another point) and broadcast (information sent from one point to all points) communication models in computer networks to multipoint dissemination of messages.
+A source only needs to send packets once to the network interface to then be transparently replicated on their transmission paths to the receivers.
+This method is necessary for high-volume data transfer applications such as distributed software updates, newscasts, on-demand video, and telecollaboration systems.
+However, when the multicasting concept is adapted and deployed with IP multicast protocols in the internet, those systems cannot provide reliable or order-preserving delivery of packets to a multicast group.
+As a result, there is no guarantee that all of the packets sent from a source to a group of receiving hosts are disseminated without error or that the consistency and coherence of the data has been preserved, which calls for a more reliable multicast system.

-Scientists at the University of California have developed a novel solution for message ordering services integrated with a tree-based, concurrent, reliable multicast.
+Scientists at the University of California, Santa Cruz have developed a novel solution for message ordering services integrated with a tree-based, concurrent, reliable multicast.
 In this system, ordering is performed on a tree, as opposed to a ring, which has been presented in previous reliable multicast protocols.
-As a result, this tree configuration supports ordering of messages from rapidly changing sources, for overlapping receiver groups, and for anonymous hosts.
+An advantage to the tree configuration is that it supports ordering of messages from rapidly changing sources for overlapping receiver groups and anonymous hosts.

-This new invention has applications in Internet networks, especially for situations that require reliability and ordering of message transmissions.
+• Internet networks, especially for situations that require reliability and ordering of message transmissions

 Patent Status